Elvis Presley Made 1 of His Girlfriends Promise to Sing Rock Songs and Now She’s in the Rock & Roll Hall of Fame

 “The thing that Elvis did for me was giving me the courage to sing this new music, like he was doing,” Jackson recalled.
 “I would tell him, ‘I can’t do that, Elvis, because I’m just a country singer!
 Besides, I’m a girl.
 I can’t sing that stuff.’
 And he said, ‘I know you could if you try.’
 He made me promise that I would try.”

 Jackson discussed how she reacted to Presley’s pleas.

 “I kept my promise,” she said.
 “When I moved to Capitol Records, that’s when I recorded one of my first rock ‘n’ roll songs, ‘I Gotta Know.’
 It was especially written for me.
 It has a little bit of a country kickoff.”

 Wanda Jackson said ‘I Gotta Know’ was a ‘transition song’

-“I Gotta Know” wasn’t a huge hit.
+“I Gotta Know” wasn’t a huge hit when it was released in 1956.
 The Billboard Hot 100 did not exist yet, so it didn’t chart there.
 The Official Charts Company reports the song did not chart in the United Kingdom.
 Regardless, Jackson said “I Gotta Know” was a milestone in her career.